Modesto Junior College

 - Procedurals / theory are fine but articulate the abuse

-- I default to net-benefits unless you tell me otherwise
+- I default to net-benefits criteria unless you tell me otherwise

 General Approach to Judging:

 I really enjoy good clash in the round.
-I want you to directly tear into each other's arguments (with politeness and respect).
+I like it when debaters directly engage with each other's arguments (with politeness and respect).
 From there you need to make your case to me.
 What arguments stand and what am I really voting on.
-If at the end of the round I'm looking at a mess of untouched abandoned arguments you all have epic failed.
+If at the end of the round I'm looking at a mess of untouched abandoned arguments I'm going to be disappointed.

 Organization is very important to me.
-Please road map and tell me where you are going.
-I can deal with you bouncing around—if necessary—but please let me know where we are headed and where we are at.
-Clever tag-lines help too.
+Please road-map (OFF TIME) and tell me where you are going.
+I can deal with you bouncing around if necessary but please let me know where we are headed and where we are at.
+Unique tag-lines help too.
 As a rule I do not time road maps.

 I like to see humor and wit in rounds.
 This does not mean you can/should be nasty or mean to each other.
 Avoid personal attacks unless there is clearly a spirit of joking goodwill surrounding them.
-If someone gets nasty with you, stay classy and trust me to punish them for it.
+If someone gets nasty with you, stay classy and trust me to punish them for it with speaks.